 - Be sure to always use containers with excellent drainage.

-- To improve drainage or to aerate the soil, you can occasionally add some peat moss or perlite to your potting mix.
+- To improve drainage or to aerate the soil, you can occasionally add some perlite to your potting mix.

 - Prune your potted tree as needed to maintain size and shapeliness.
 Potted plants will require more frequent pruning to stay small.